arielverbin/Babble/README.md

 ### Single Chat Screen

 The single chat screen displays the messages exchanged in a specific chat.
-Users can send messages, view received messages, and attach files to their messages.
+Users can send messages, view received messages.
 The screen also shows the profile pictures and display names of the chat participants.

 ![chat](https://github.com/arielverbin/Babble/assets/106393592/d99b7db7-c543-4a2a-b969-f8d8fbca1bc7)